Is it possible that the Goldbach's and Twins primes conjectures are true with an algebraic approach?: Introducción

 In \cite{Wang}, presented a formal proof of the twin prime conjecture based on a novel mathematical model of two dimensional mirror primes $\mathbb{P}_\mu \subset \mathbb{P}\times \mathbb{P}$, and their symmetric properties, but the construction differs from that of this work, since it does not use the isomorphism between poset proposed.

 In this paper, the Goldbach's conjecture and the Twins primes conjecture are proven by building, for each $m>2$, an isomorphism between posets.
 One of the posets is the set of coprimes less than $m$, while the other is endowed with an operation that grants it an abelian group structure.
 Certain special characteristics of this operation are demonstrated, which serve to locate the pairs that satisfy the conjecture.
 This work follows the next distribution: in the second section the basic theoretical notions of the coprime and non-coprime numbers generalized in $\mathbb{Z}$ are presented.

 In the third section the coprimes that are used to construct Euler's $\phi$ function are defined.
 An algorithm that generates pairs of numbers that satisfy the conjecture is presented.

+In the fourth section be show the figures obtained from the cyclical subgroups of the group proposed in this work are included, which reflect underlying symmetries and regularities patterns, showing the implicit harmony in the coprimes that can be studied in future works.
 Furthermore, for each $m > 2$, an isomorphism between the posets is defined, in order to guarantee the proof of the central theorem.
-In the fourth section, the Goldbach's conjecture is proven.
-In the fifth section the twin primes conjecture is proved.
-Finally, in the last section, figures obtained from the cyclical subgroups of the group proposed in this work are included, which reflect underlying symmetries and regularities patterns, showing the implicit harmony in the coprimes that can be studied in future works.
+In the fifth section, the Goldbach's conjecture is proven.
+In the sixth section the twin primes conjecture is proved.